phpDocumentor/phpDocumentor/docs/PSR.md

 Common uses for the long description are (amongst others):

-* To provide more detail to the casual reader than the short description on what this method does.
+* To provide more detail than the short description on what this method does.
 * To specify of what child elements an input or output array, or object, is composed.
 * To provide a set of common use cases or scenarios in which the